-The information set forth under the heading "Director Compensation-Certain Relationships" and "Corporate Governance-Director Independence" contained in the definitive Proxy Statement for the Company's Annual Meeting of Shareholders to be held on May 18, 2011 is incorporated herein by reference.
+The information set forth under the heading "Director Compensation-Certain Relationships" and "Corporate Governance- Director Independence" contained in the definitive Proxy Statement for the Company's Annual Meeting of Shareholders to be held on May 18, 2011 is incorporated herein by reference.

 In connection with the Distribution, A. H. Belo entered into various agreements with Belo Corp.
 These agreements provide that A. H. Belo and Belo will furnish certain specified services to each other.
 Several of the services are no longer being provided.
-If the agreement is terminated for any reason, A. H. Belo would need to obtain the continuing services from
+If the agreement is terminated for any reason, A. H. Belo would need to obtain the continuing services from another provider or decide to perform these services itself.
+Payments made or other consideration provided in connection with all continuing transactions between the Company and Belo are conducted on an arm's-length basis.

 In connection with the Distribution and an assessment of their respective downtown Dallas real estate needs, A. H. Belo and Belo Corp. agreed to co-own, through the creation of Belo Investment LLC, The Belo Building, related parking sites, and specified other downtown Dallas real estate.
 A. H. Belo and Belo each own 50 percent of Belo Investment and lease 50 percent of the available rental space in The Belo Building and related parking sites under long-term leases that are terminable under various conditions.
-A third party real estate services firm, engaged by Belo Investment, manages The Belo Building and other real estate owned
+A third party real estate services firm, engaged by Belo Investment, manages The Belo Building and other real estate owned.